Exill18/projInt/README.md

 ├── requirements.txt      > Python dependencies <br>
 └── README.md             > Project documentation <br>

+### Possible Improvements *(Not verified)*

+I've not explored this, but I think that its possible for the bots to have a higher file size limit if the bot owner is a Nitro User.
+So maybe 50 Mb's for Nitro Basic and 500 Mb's.
+Probably should be fine with just changing the target_size_mb in the [video_splitter.py](https://github.com/Exill18/projInt/blob/main/video_splitter.py) to those quantities.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.